Utah Venture Capital Enhancement Act

 The Utah Venture Capital Enhancement Act is a bill passed by the Utah State Legislature in 2003.
-The purpose of the bill was to increase the amount and diversity of capital funding available to high growth, early stage companies in the state of Utah in an effort to help them grow, prosper and grow up in Utah.
+The purpose of the bill was to increase the amount and diversity of capital funding available to high growth, early stage companies in the state of Utah.
 Rather than invest directly in these companies, the program is structured to give incentive to high quality professional venture capital and private equity firms, both in and out of the state, to focus more of their investment efforts on Utah entrepreneurs.
 The Utah Venture Capital Enhancement Act managing director and team evaluates quality venture firms with the assistance of the program's professional investment advisor.
 Venture funds that receive Utah Venture Capital Enhancement Act investment dollars commit to work closely with Utah companies and entrepreneurs – with the goal of funding promising deals in the state.
 The Utah Venture Capital Enhancement Act does not require portfolio funds to open a Utah office or commit to invest specific dollar amounts in Utah companies.
 Rather, the Venture Capital Enhancement Act requires a commitment by funds' senior management to spend considerable time in Utah meeting with companies in the state.

-The Utah Venture Capital Enhancement Act took shape in 2003, in the form of Utah House Bill 240 ("HB 240").
+The Utah Venture Capital Enhancement Act was passed in 2003 in the form of Utah House Bill 240 ("HB 240").
 An unfunded legislative workgroup crafted the legislation led by Representative Peggy Wallace, the Utah Information Technology Association (now the Utah Technology Council), economic development leaders, and entrepreneurs.
 The legislation surprised many observers by passing overwhelmingly through both the Senate and the House in its first year.